Puppets’ Rights Workshop for Educators

 4:00pm – 5:00pm

-offer educators tools for engagement in the classroom using puppetry techniques.
+This workshop will offer educators tools for engagement with their students in the classroom on difficult subjects using puppetry techniques.

 Puppetry is a proven technique in education and has been used to teach a variety of topics to children of all ages in school and through media.
 Neda Izadi, workshop creator and facilitator says, “puppetry is a combination of visual and performing arts and students can have fun creating a character with simple materials such as cardboard, pipe cleaners, and paper bowls.
 Students can then bring the character to life on the stage and give them personalities with different races, religion or culture and perform the show.
 I sincerely believe the students would have more sympathy with the characters they make with their own hands”.